genea-workshop/leaderboard/_pages/leaderboard.md

 3. Emotional expression

-For **motion naturalness** and **emotional expression**, we will use an ELO-based ranking system based on pairwise comparisons (Bradley-Terry), similar to [Chatbot Arena](https://lmsys.org/blog/2023-12-07-leaderboard/#transition-from-online-elo-rating-system-to-bradley-terry-model).
+For **motion naturalness** and **emotional expression**, we will use an ELO-style ranking system based on pairwise comparisons (Bradley-Terry), similar to [Chatbot Arena](https://lmsys.org/blog/2023-12-07-leaderboard/#transition-from-online-elo-rating-system-to-bradley-terry-model).

 To accurately quantify **motion appropriateness**, we will use a mismatching procedure based on the [GENEA Challenges](https://arxiv.org/abs/2308.12646).